 EIF Focal Point (Deputy Director, Department of Planning and Cooperation, Ministry of Industry and Commerce)

 EIF Donor Facilitator (Delegation of the European Union to Lao PDR)

-NIU Coordinator (Senior Trade Analyst, Department of Planning and Cooperation - Ministry of Industry and Commerce)
+NIU Coordinator (Director of NIU Division, Department of Planning and Cooperation - Ministry of Industry and Commerce)